Changing The Path: The If Command¶

 magic_healing_bell: type: world events: on player right clicks bell: - if <player.health.percentage> < 25: - heal - actionbar "<green>The bell has healed you!"

-This handy sample script will instantly heal a player that clicks on it, but only if their health is dangerously low.
+This handy sample script will instantly heal a player that clicks on a bell block, but only if their health is dangerously low.
 (We'll expand on this sample script throughout this section, and when we get to the Flags section we'll revisit this sample script to add a rate limit, so players can only heal once every few minutes).

 There's a few different ways to make a condition in an